Religious significance of Jerusalem: In Christianity

-In Christian faith, Jerusalem's place in the life of Jesus gives it great importance, in addition to its place in the Old Testament.
+In Christianity, Jerusalem's place in the life of Jesus gives it great importance, in addition to its place in the Old Testament.
 Jerusalem is the place where Jesus was brought as a child, to be "presented" at the Temple (Luke 2:22) and to attend festivals (Luke 2:41).
-According to the Gospels, Jesus preached and healed in Jerusalem, especially in the Temple courts.
+According to the gospels, Jesus preached and healed in Jerusalem, especially in the Temple courts.
 There is also an account of Jesus' "cleansing" of the Temple, chasing various traders out of the sacred precincts (Mark 11:15).
-At the end of each of the Gospels, there are accounts of Jesus' Last Supper in an "upper room" in Jerusalem, his arrest in Gethsemane, his trial, his crucifixion at Golgotha, his burial nearby and his resurrection and ascension.
+At the end of each of the gospels, there are accounts of Jesus' Last Supper in an "upper room" in Jerusalem, his arrest in Gethsemane, his trial, his crucifixion at Golgotha, his burial nearby and his resurrection and ascension.
 Jerusalem is generally considered the cradle of Christianity.

 The earliest Christians were outcast and used the Ichthys fish symbol as a way to know if someone was Christian.
 This would prevent prosecution or death from the Romans.
 Christianity became more popular over time, but made a huge expansion when the Roman Emperor Constantine claimed Christianity as his religion and thus the religion of the Roman Empire.
-Jerusalem is mostly important to Christianity because it is where Jesus Christ was brought occasionally as a child, preached to the poor in his adult life, crucified at the end of his life, and resurrected by God.
+Jerusalem is mostly important to Christianity because it is where Jesus was brought occasionally as a child, preached to the poor in his adult life, crucified at the end of his life, and resurrected by God.
 The Church of the Holy Sepulchre is said to have been built over the location where Jesus was crucified and where the tomb was buried.
 The Church of the Holy Sepulchre is generally considered the most important church in Christendom.